szeyick/University/COS80013 - Internet Security/Lectures Notes/Lecture 5 - Networking/networking.md

 - **Presentation Layer**

-This layer maanges the port allocation, encryption and the variations in the application layer syntax.
+This layer manages the port allocation, encryption and the variations in the application layer syntax.

 - **Session Layer**